owid/cartograms/documentation/README.md

 <details><summary class="h4" id="tessellationofnpolygons"> 5.5.
 Plotting a cartogram</summary>

-This section is a word in progress, stay tuned! 🤓

 <p>The algorithm for generating a cartogram is a variant of continuous area cartograms by James A. Dougenik, Nicholas R. Chrisman, and Duane R. Niemeyer. </p>

 <p>The research paper: <a href="http://lambert.nico.free.fr/tp/biblio/Dougeniketal1985.pdf">An Algorithm to Construct Continous Area Cartograms</a>.
 Without getting into the exact details, line-by-line, the procedure to produce cartograms is as follows: </p>